KangjianWu/dataviz-project-template-proposal/README.md

 Week2: Finish a world map with some covid-19 data, make a simple draft.
 Week3: Design a bar gragh to show the number of cases or deaths per million people with COVID-19.
 Week4: Gather two visualization in one, and adjust the layout.
 Week5: Design a viz responsive and improve user interface.

+## Left Work
+1: Add more interactivity, such as panning and zooming
+2: Changed some text and map colors to improve contrast
+3: There is some data that doesn't show up well, find out what's wrong and fix it!